We're moving content over from an older government website. We'll align this page with the ontario.ca style guide in future updates.

 Learn about fuel tax rules in Ontario.
 The types of fuel and who needs to register, report and pay fuel tax.

 This online book has multiple pages.
 Please click on the Table of Contents link above for additional information related to this topic.

-The Ontario government is extending the cuts to the gas tax and fuel tax rates so that the rate of tax on gasoline and fuel (diesel) will remain at 9 cents per litre until December 31, 2023.
-Learn more.
+This proposed extension would see the rate of tax on gasoline and fuel (diesel) remain at 9 cents per litre until June 30, 2024.